bomonike/bomonike.github.io/anthropic-certs.md

 CAUTION: Cowork activity is not captured in audit logs or Compliance APIs today, which is why it is not for regulated workloads.

-<a target="_blank" href="https://www.youtube.com/watch?v=Y3PcRp5RFzk&pp=ugUEEgJlbg%3D%3D">"5 ‘Boring’ AI Workflows that Businesses Actually Want (And How to Sell them)"</a> by Nate Herk | AI Automation
+<a target="_blank" href="https://www.youtube.com/watch?v=Y3PcRp5RFzk&pp=ugUEEgJlbg%3D%3D">"5 ‘Boring’ AI Workflows that Businesses Actually Want (And How to Sell them)"</a> by Nate Herk of AI Automation

 <a name="Pricing"></a>